 All devices are not created equally.
 In a mobile-first world, it’s crucial to optimize your site for mobile devices.
 Remember that mobile users are more likely to be accessing your site while on-the-go.
 So, use shorter copy and CTAs that really pop, and avoid overusing images and form fields.
 It’s important to test mobile functionality on a regular basis.
 Mobile devices (and screen sizes) are constantly changing.
 It’s up to you to ensure that customers can access your content on their preferred device.

 Have you ever entered a store and gotten bombarded by sales associates welcoming you, offering you the latest deal, and asking if you need any help?
 It can be a little off-putting, no matter how well-intentioned they are.
 That’s how your website visitors feel when you have multiple on-entry strategies popping up at them.
 A native entry lightbox can be great, just don’t overdo it.
 And always ensure that ads are not intrusive.

 A great way to reduce your bounce rate is to make an effort to recover shoppers before they abandon.
 Exit intent strategies essentially turn abandonment into opportunity.
 When a visitor goes to exit your site, you can use that action as an opportunity to offer them unique ways to optimize their user experience.
 You can incentivize the shopper to stay and continue their journey or prompt them to provide their contact information to continue the conversation later.
 Either way, your bounce rate and your overall online marketing strategy can certainly benefit from targeting abandoning users.

 Benchmark Your Site with Competitors

 High bounce rates are frustrating.
 Fortunately, solutions are generally easy to implement.
-By optimizing your content, and keeping your website up to date, you can improve your bounce rate, actively engage visitors, and drive them toward conversion.
+Understanding bounce rates is the first step to improving yours, so you’re already on the way to seeing increased engagement.
+By optimizing your content and keeping your website up to date, you can improve your bounce rate, actively engage visitors, and drive them toward conversion.